Ragmthy/Xintra_Waifu_Uni_Walkthrough/README.md

-# XINTRA LABS
+# XINTRA LABS (Waifu University)
-Creating a Repository of Walkthroughs for Labs created by [XINTRA](https://www.xintra.org/).
+Creating a Repository of Walkthrough for Waifu Lab created by [XINTRA](https://www.xintra.org/).
 Each lab emulates an Advanced Persistent Threat (APT) incident

 The goal of the repository is to document my notes and thought processes for each lab.